 Santa Monica

-I’ve been very visibly active on homelessness issues for over twenty years.
+I’ve been very visibly active on homelessness issues for almost thirty years.
 In the late 1980s, I was one of a group of community activists who used Santa Monica’s

 (Don’t forget that any TV set graphic on my website links to a video!)